COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Related Work

 \subsubsection{Multi-Robot Exploration and Coordination}

-While MRS can significantly accelerate exploration by distributing the workload among robots, coordinating agents in partially known environments remains challenging.
-A common approach is greedy centralized task assignment \cite{tran2022frontier,butzke2011planning} that allocates frontiers or viewpoints based on robot proximity or individual utility estimates.
+While MRS can significantly accelerate exploration by distributing workload among robots, coordinating agents in partially known environments remains challenging.
+A common approach is greedy task assignment~\cite{tran2022frontier, butzke2011planning, burgard2005coordinated} that allocates frontiers or viewpoints based on robot proximity and individual utility estimates.
 These methods are computationally efficient but often result in unbalanced and inefficient multi-robot exploration due to a lack of global reasoning.

-More advanced strategies frame coordination as a Capacitated Vehicle Routing Problem (CVRP) \cite{zhou2023racer} or employ Dynamic Voronoi Cell (DVC) partitioning \cite{wang2024sensor, hu2020voronoi} to spatially distribute tasks.
-However, these often assume uniform initial robot distributions, which conflicts with practical deployments where robots are typically deployed together at a common entry point, leading to unbalanced workloads and suboptimal exploration efficiency.
-Decentralized coordination frameworks, such as auction-based task allocation \cite{zlot2002multi, smith2018distributed}, potential field methods \cite{yu2021smmr}, and Monte Carlo Tree Search (MCTS) strategies \cite{bone2023decentralised}, typically yield suboptimal overall performance compared to centralized planning, particularly in large or complex environments, because each robot has limited access to global information.